scroll-tech/scroll/specs/CrossDomainMessaging.md

 ```

 Both functions then construct a L1-initiated transaction with a new transaction type `L1MessageTx` introduced in the Scroll chain and computes the transaction hash (see more details in the [L1 Message Transaction](#l1-message-transaction)).
-Note that `appendCrossDomainMessage` uses the [aliased](#address-alias) address of `msg.sender`, which is `L1ScrollMessenger`, as the transaction sender.
-In comparison, `appendEnforcedTransaction` uses `sender` from the argument as the transaction sender.
 `L1MessageQueue` appends the transaction hash to the message queue, and emits the event `QueueTransaction(sender, target, value, queueIndex, gasLimit, calldata)`.
+The difference between `appendCrossDomainMessage` and `appendEnforcedTransaction` when constructing the L1 message transactions is:
+- `appendCrossDomainMessage` uses the [aliased](#address-alias) address of `msg.sender`, which must be the address of `L1ScrollMessenger`, as the transaction sender.
+- `appendEnforcedTransaction` uses `sender` from the argument as the transaction sender.
+This allows users to enforce a withdrawal or transfer of ETH from their L2 accounts via L1 transactions.

-The watcher in the Scroll sequencer monitors the `QueueTransaction` event from the `L1MessageQueue` contract.
+After the transaction is successfully executed on the L1, the watcher in the Scroll sequencer that monitors the `L1MessageQueue` contract will detect the new `QueueTransaction` events from L1 blocks.
-Once it detects a new event, the sequencer generates a new `L1MessageTx` transaction and adds to the L1 transaction queue.
+The sequencer then generates a new `L1MessageTx` transaction per event and adds to the L1 transaction queue in the sequencer.
+Later when it's the block time, the sequencer will include the transactions from both L1 transaction queue and L2 mempool to construct a new L2 block.
-Note that the L1 message transactions will be included in the L2 blocks sequentially based on the order in the message queue in the `L1MessageQueue`.
+Note that the L1 message transactions must be included sequentially based on the L1 message queue order in the `L1MessageQueue` contract.
 `L1MessageTx` transactions always come first in the L2 blocks followed by L2 transactions.
-Currently, we limit the number of `L1MessageTx` transactions in a L2 block to `MAX_NUM_L1_MESSAGES` (TBD, maybe 20).
+Currently, we limit the number of `L1MessageTx` transactions in a L2 block to `MAX_NUM_L1_MESSAGES` (TBD, likely 20).

-After the explanation of the L1 to L2 message relay workflow, we will expand on how to send arbitrary messages via `L1ScrollMessenger` and send enforced transaction via `EnforcedTxGateway`.
+Next, we will expand the details about how to send arbitrary messages via `L1ScrollMessenger` and send enforced transaction via `EnforcedTxGateway`.

 ### Send Arbitrary Messages